 David Bailey, born in Leytonstone, captured many of his iconic swinging sixties photographs in the East End.

 Coming to attention around the same time was Keith Albarn, a highly talented and influential artist who has continued to work over many decades on his pattern and belief art.
 He showed several times at the ICA, with one in 1976 leading to the book Illusion in Nature and Art by R L Gregory and E H Gombrich.
-(His son, Damon Albarn OBE, was honoured with a blue plaque at their Fillebrook Road, Leytonstone house and his song Hollow Ponds refers to the boating lake off Whipps Cross Road, Leytonstone and the adjacent Green Man area of common land.)
+(His son, Damon Albarn OBE, was honoured with a blue plaque at their Fillebrook Road house, and his song Hollow Ponds refers to the boating lake off Whipps Cross Road.)

 Protestors against the road squatted other properties and made art part of their non-violent strategy; the protests made national TV and the theme of eviction to make way for developers’ plans resonated in Turner prize-winner Rachel Whiteread’s piece House in nearby Bow in 1993.

 4. The noughtiesThe protests were formally commemorated in a sound-walk artwork by Graeme Miller, one of the evicted artists.
 Commissioned by the Museum of London in 2003, the piece is a three-mile walk alongside the road, relaying audio testimonies of those who lived and worked where the motorway now runs.

 In 2001, the Leytonstone Centre for Contemporary Art was born in an E11 garden.
 Brainchild of Royal Academician, Bob and Roberta Smith, the piece – a small and charmingly hand-built shed – went on to tour and inspire replica exhibition spaces internationally.
 Recent Bob and Roberta works encourage people to Make Your Own Damn Art, and recently, in his campaign for art education – Art is Your Human Right.